Here are a few things I do well…

 I should carry this list everywhere I go to remind me of my shortcomings.
 I should pull this list out every time I find myself standing in front of the sliding glass doors of Michaels Arts and Crafts.
-I should ask the craft store workers to hang my picture next to the OSHA poster in their break room with the caption ‘do not sell this woman adhesives of any kind’.
+I should ask the craft store workers to hang my picture next to the OSHA poster in their break room with the caption ‘Do not sell this woman adhesives of any kind’.
 I should have my own feature on pinstrosity.com.

 I should not be allowed to attempt arts and crafts of any kind.

 There are other things I’m horrible at, like cooking and baking, but I’ve accepted my limitations in these areas.
 It’s just crafting….when it comes to crafting….for some reason I just can’t stop trying.
 This is important context for the following post which was mean to be a “how-to” on making your own unique and personalized grief journal.
 Instead, you will have to settle for a lesson ‘how-not-to’.

 One note, please don’t let my shortcomings dissuade you from attempting this yourself.
 There are a thousand ways to create and customize your journal and many of these are easy to do given a minor amount of planning and patience.
 Also, provided you don’t have 3- and 5-year-olds trying to Modge Podge your personal artifacts to their heads.
 In truth, if you stick with this post you’ll see, once I learned from my initial mistakes I ended up with something fairly decent.

 Lesson 1: Plan Ahead

 A quick search on Google or Pinterest will bring you a mind-boggling number of results on customizing and making journals.
 Any reasonable person would take the time to search the internet and come up with a vague blueprint for their creation.
 Only an impulsive person would head straight for Target and frantically pinball from aisle to aisle throwing notebooks and paperclips and scrapbooking supplies in their cart.
 Here are the supplies I ultimately came home with…my husband was not thrilled.